SidU/Randomly/README.md

     ]
   },
 ```
-The thing to note here is the `limit:1` and `offset:1` pieces.
-So what this lets us do, is say that spit out the mention for the first element in the winners array first, and then process elements in the winners skipping past 1st element **putting a comma** before each of them.
+The thing to note here is the `limit:1` and `offset:1` piece.
+So what this lets us do, is ask Fluid to spit out the mention for the first element in the `winners` array first (aka `limit 1`), and then process elements in the winners skipping past 1st element (aka `offset:1`) **putting a comma** before each of them.
 Bingo, synatically valid JSON!

+That's it!

 Download the full sample and check it out!